-Hengelo, Netherlands (March 8) — World indoor record-holder Femke Bol and and her European indoor 400m silver medalist training partner, Lieke Klaver are set to clash over 200 meters at the FBK Games in Hengelo on June 4.
+Hengelo, Netherlands (March 8) — World indoor record-holder Femke Bol and her European indoor 400m silver medalist training partner, Lieke Klaver, are set to compete at the FBK Games in Hengelo on June 4.

 Bol, who set a world indoor record of 49.26 seconds at the Dutch Indoor Championships last month –breaking a long-standing mark that stood for nearly 41 years — was initially reported as a participant in the women’s 200m, but she will instead continue her exploits in the 400m.
 She is excited to continue her exceptional form outdoors.

-She has an outdoor 200m personal best best of 23.00 seconds, but clocked a national record of 22.87 seconds during the indoor season in Metz, last month, which would mean she’s well on pace to run something special outdoors this season.
+The European darling has an outdoor 200m personal best of 23.00 seconds, but clocked a national record of 22.87 seconds during the indoor season in Metz, last month, which would mean she’s well on pace to run something special outdoors this season.

-Bol is coming off another golden double at the 2023 European Indoor Championships in Istanbul, where she won the 400m in 49.85 and clocked another 50-seconds split in anchoring the Netherlands team to 4x400m gold in championship record time of 3:25.66.
+Bol is coming off another golden double at the 2023 European Indoor Championships in Istanbul, where she won the 400m in 49.85 and clocked another 50-second split in anchoring the Netherlands team to 4x400m gold in a championship record time of 3:25.66.